nexcess/nexcess-api-docs/Ssl-cert.md

 }
 ```

-### Retrieve a Certificate by `service_id`
+### Retrieve a certificate by `service_id`

 When a certificate is created the API endpoint returns a Service object, not a certificate object in the payload.
 This is because the process of creating a certificate is an out-of-bandwidth process.
 To check the status of the certificate, poll this endpoint.
-When the certificate is complete and ready for use, this endpoint's payload will contain a Certificate object.
+When the certificate is complete and ready for use, this endpoint's payload will contain a ssl-cert object.

 >In the example below square brackets are shown for clarity.
 For this curl command to work, those must be url encoded.
 They must be replaced with `%5B` and `%5D` respectively.